quic/qidk/Solutions/NLPSolution2-SentimentAnalysis/README.md

 ## Prerequisites
 * Android Studio to import and build the project
-* Android NDK "r19c" or "r21e" to build native code in Android Studio
 * Python 3.6, PyTorch 1.10.1, Tensorflow 2.6.2, Transformers 4.18.0, Datasets 2.4.0 to prepare and validate the model<br>
-    ###### <i>(above mentioned Python packages version and Android Studio version is just a recommendation and is not a hard requirement.
-Please install SDK dependencies in Python 3.6 virtual environment) </i>

-* [Qualcomm® Neural Processing Engine for AI SDK](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk) v2.x.x and its [dependencies](https://developer.qualcomm.com/sites/default/files/docs/snpe/setup.html) to integrate and accelerate the network on Snapdragon<br>
+* Qualcomm® Neural Processing Engine for AI SDK v2.x.x and its [dependencies](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-2/setup.html?product=1601111740010412) to integrate and accelerate the network on Snapdragon<br>
-  ###### <i>(During developement of this tutorial, the AI SDK recommends Python 3.6 version and is subject to change with future SDK releases.
-Please refer SDK Release Notes.)</i>

 ## Quick Start